Slabity/Senior-Project-2013/README.md

 Senior-Project-2013
 =========

-Platformer Game created using SDL and C++
+Platformer Game created using SDL, OpenGL, and C++

+This project is no longer maintained.
+It uses a deprecated version of both SDL (1.2) and OpenGL (1.x), along with some lesser quality C++ formatting.
+Please feel free to fork or use any available code for personal projects.

 Installation
 =========